m3i3k3e/SliceOfLife-MVP/docs/CODEX.md

   - **Test**: Call `Recipes.UnlockRecipe("someId")` or `Dungeon.AdvanceFloor()` in play mode and watch subscribed panels respond.
 \- \*\*Other events\*\*: `OnEssenceChanged`, `OnClicksLeftChanged`, `OnPurchased`, `OnInventoryChanged`, `OnBattleEnded`, `OnPlayerStatsChanged`, `OnEnemyStatsChanged` remain on their respective systems.

+- **GameEvents**: lightweight static hub mirroring common manager events for quick prototypes.
+Currently forwards `OnEssenceChanged`, `OnInventoryChanged`, `OnTaskAdvanced`, `OnUpgradePurchased`, and `OnDayChanged`.

+  - **Test**: Attach `GameEventsSanityTest` to any scene object, run the game, trigger a click, add an item, advance a task, buy an upgrade, or sleep to advance the day.
+Each action should log exactly one message.

 \- \*\*Persistence\*\*: `SaveSystem` v2 writes a single `SaveModelV2` JSON file instead of sectioned blobs.
 Core managers expose an `ApplyLoadedState(SaveModelV2 data)` hook so loading can hydrate each system without string keys. `SaveSystem` now offers `HasAnySave()`, `Delete()`, `Save(GameManager)`, and `Load(GameManager)` APIs. **Test**: start a new game, ensure `save.json` appears, then delete it via `SaveSystem.Delete()` and verify a fresh run starts clean.
 \- **Test**: Call `Stations.UnlockStation("farm")` or `Stations.RecruitCompanion("alice")` in play mode and watch the console/UI react via the event bus (`StationUnlocked` or `CompanionRecruited`).
   Trigger a station's `OnProductionComplete` to see `MinigameCompleted` propagate.